A TIMELINE OF AMERICAN HISTORY

 West Virginia is admitted to the Union.

-In May Robert E. Lee wins another victory at Chancellorville.
+In May Robert E. Lee wins another victory at Chancellorsville.

 In July the tide turns.
 The Unionists win the battle of Gettysburg.

-In November the Unionists win another victory at Chatanooga.
+In November the Unionists win another victory at Chattanooga.

 On 3 September Sherman enters Atlanta.